-Defendant's Motion to Stay should be denied.
+Defendant's Motion to Stay should have been denied.

-E. The subject arbitration clause is unenforceable as there was no meeting of the minds and no consideration.
+5. The subject arbitration clause is unenforceable as there was no meeting of the minds and no consideration.

 In Maestle v.
 Best Buy, CA 79827 (August 11, 2005), the Eighth Appellate District Court of Appeals held (emphasis added):